EstherDerman/r2mdp/README.md

 - robust_planning - contains robust policy evaluation and robust-MPI
 - reg_planning - contains R2-policy evaluation and R2-MPI

-The main script executes all planning methods and outputs both value function and policy for each approach.
+The script 'main' executes all planning methods and outputs optimal value function and policy for each approach.
+Script 'additional_exp' executes additional experiments from the Appendix.

 ## Further details

-Parameters are set through the variable args.
+Parameters are set through the script 'config'.
 For ease of implementation, only one parameter alpha/beta determines the size of the uncertainty set (resp. the regularization level).

 This means that for each state-action pair, we set the same uncertainty level.